Solvability of inhomogeneous fractional semilinear heat equations in Lorentz--Morrey spaces: Introduction and main results

-This example reflects a benefit of employing Besov-type spaces.
-We also note that employing Besov--Morrey spaces (see Definition 1.2 in \cite{Zhanpeisov23}) can broaden the class of acceptable forcing terms in this case ($\gam<N/(N-\theta)$). \end{rmk} In this paper, we do not treat in detail the Serrin critical case $\gam=\frac{N}{N-\theta}$.
+This example reflects a benefit of employing Besov-type spaces. \end{rmk} In this paper, we do not treat in detail the Serrin critical case $\gam=\gam_{\ast}$.
 This case requires some special function spaces (see Theorem 1.3 in \cite{IKT2024} for details).